A Guide for Creating and Preserving Affordable Artist Spaces

 - Are there any policy priorities or programs intersecting with artist space?
 Is there a stated policy that can be enhanced by artist space, such as an interest in the creative economy, creative clusters, artist districts, or historic preservation?

 Sometimes networking to see who has come before trying to accomplish similar goals may yield valuable lessons and advice.
-At the Massachusetts Cultural Council, we are always willing to share our experience and insights.
+At the Mass Cultural Council, we are always willing to share our experience and insights.
 Please feel free to contact Jay Paget.

 Points to Consider